Chambersburg’s Memorial Fountain for Union Troops & “The Burning of Chambersburg”

 The principal dedication plaque says that 5,000 men of Franklin County served in the Union forces.
 It also lists nearly two dozen units which had men from the county.

 Unlike many other Civil War monuments which are hardly noticed by locals, this fountain is clearly appreciated by residents.
 The water flowing over its elements attracts attention.
-Children came by to look at the creatures enjoying the water.
+Children came by to look at the creatures enjoying the water while I was there.
 Teens stopped by to take selfies.
 Older people, like me, liked the spraying water cooling our faces.

 The different design elements, for example the swans spitting out water, get noticed, and the very good condition of the fountain make it a site that residents are proud of.

-The flower baskets around the fountain are very well-maintained and add even more color to the already colorful downtown (call “The Diamond”) where the fountain is located.
+The flower baskets around the fountain are very well-maintained and add even more color to the already colorful downtown (called “The Diamond”) where the fountain is located.

 You probably noticed a lot of 19th Century structures behind the fountain.
 Almost none of them existed at the time of the Civil War.
-Those building fell to the Confederate arsonists.
+Those pre-war buildings fell to the Confederate arsonists in 1864.
 The buildings in the background have dates identifying them as having gone up during Reconstruction.
 Some even have cornerstone saying they were put up in 1865.

 The soldier is at parade rest.
 His uniform looks well-cared for.
 I was particularly impressed by his musket, which showed great detail.